ToulBoy/cartosi/README.md

 ## API documentation

-All api documentation is included in cartosi at this URL [http://localhost:8080/apidocs/]
+All api documentation is included in CartoSI at this URL [http://localhost:8080/apidocs/]